Connect with us

 First Black Republican since 1800s elected

-In an historic election, Rodney Hall of DeSoto County will become the first Black Republican member of the Mississippi since the 1800s.
+In an historic election, Rodney Hall of DeSoto County will become the first Black Republican member of the Mississippi Legislature since the 1800s.
 He won in the newly created House District 20 with 55% of the vote against Charlie Hoots.

-A second Black Republican candidate, Biloxi City Councilman Felix Gines, garnered enough in Tuesday's primary to force a runoff in the House District 115 race.
+A second Black Republican candidate, Biloxi City Councilman Felix Gines, garnered enough support in Tuesday’s primary to force a runoff in the House District 115 race.
 Gines and Zachary Grady will square off on Aug.
 29 for the seat currently held by retiring Rep. Randall Patterson.

 Late in 2022, the Mississippi Republican Party announced an effort to boost its Black slate of candidates and membership.